OpenSaasAU/lambda-ec2-snapshots/README.md

 # Setup Guide
 - Copy the code from either snapshots.js or snapshots.py into a new Lambda function
-- Use a similar AIM policy to allow access to EC2 tags, snapshots, etc.
+- Use a similar IAM policy to allow access to EC2 tags, snapshots, etc.
   **Replace `ec2-snapshots` with the name of your Lambda function**

 ```javascript